libsidplayfp/VICE-testprogs/drive/rpm/readme.txt

   Writes a test track on track 36, which contains one long SYNC and then 5 regular bytes.
 Time for one revolution is measured by reading 6 bytes.

+rpm1plot.prg:
+rpm2plot.prg:
+rpm3plot.prg:
+- These use the same drivecode for measuring the RPM, but instead of showing the raw values they will display a long term plot that shows how the speed changes over time (the so called "wobble").
+  At startup, the program(s) will measure a couple revolutions and compute the average, so it can center the plot on screen.
+Then it will start to plot one dot per revolution, number of revolutions on the Y axis of the screen.
+The X axis shows the time for each revolution.
+When the program(s) start, the timer value will be divided by 8.
+You can change the divisor by using the function- keys (F7: 8, F5: 4, F3: 2, F1: 0).

 --------------------------------------------------------------------------------
 How does it work?
 --------------------------------------------------------------------------------